Juvenile arthritis systemic type, (Stills disease in children) (ICD-10 M08.2)

 - Number of white blood cells slightly elevated (4,6-16,3).
 Systemic JIA usually results in significantly elevated values (12-22)

 - Reference: Minola F, 2019

-- Rarely is there sufficient effect of NSAIDs (for example ibuprofen or naproxen)
+- Rarely is there sufficient effect of NSAIDs (for example ibuprofen eller naproxen)

 - Generally, there is a need for more effective, disease-modulating drugs.